-The county should work with community groups to support the continued viability of agriculture and encourage community support for it.
+Work with community groups to support the continued viability of agriculture and encourage community support for it.

+Encourage education of the value of prairie land for management and ecological and traditional food resources.
+New reserves under the county HCP conservation land system will include tribal harvest of camas where feasible, and public outreach events related to the HCP will address the role of indigenous people as having managed prairies since time immemorial.

 OBJECTIVE C: Provide regulations that are supportive to long-term agricultural use.